 Overview of South Carolina Taxes

 South Carolina has a progressive income tax system.
-Tax rates cover a wide spectrum with the top rate being the 13th highest nationwide and the bottom rate being the country’s lowest.
+Tax rates there cover a wide spectrum, with a top rate of 7% and a bottom rate of 0%.

 |Take Home Salary||--%||$--|

 South Carolina Paycheck Quick Facts

 - South Carolina income tax rate: 0% - 7%

 - Median household income: $62,542 (U.S. Census Bureau)

 - Number of cities that have local income taxes: 0